-Academic requirements The undergraduate certificate has three academic components: language proficiency, area studies courses, and a capstone research paper and experience.
+Academic requirements The undergraduate certificate has three academic components: language proficiency, area studies courses, and a digital portfolio.

 - Language Proficiency: A student must complete two years of college-level study (four semesters) of an Asian language.
-Pitt offers Mandarin Chinese, Japanese, Korean, Hindi, and Vietnamese.
+Pitt offers Mandarin Chinese, Japanese, Korean, Hindi, Arabic, Turkish, Persian, and Vietnamese.
 Heritage and native speakers must demonstrate intermediate-level proficiency, and may be exempt from this requirement.

 Asian Area Studies Courses: Five Asian studies courses are required.
 Grades for courses must be a C minimum.
-Some certificate requirements are met with general education credits, and courses from study abroad or transfer credit (B grade minimum) may be applicable.
+Certificate requirements may met with general education credits, and courses from study abroad or transfer credit (B grade minimum).

 - Four courses must be taken in at least two departments outside the major